michellab/BioSimSpace/python/BioSimSpace/MD/README.md

 # BioSimSpace.MD

-This sub-package provides functionality for configuring and running various types of molecular dynamics simulation processes.
+This package provides functionality for configuring and running various types of molecular dynamics simulation processes.

 At present, we provide support for finding molecular dynamics packages and